tnir/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 1. `eksctl install flux`
 1. `eksctl generate config`

-So for more complex use cases, you will want to run these separately and on your own and adjust as necessary.
+So for more complex use cases, you will want to run these steps separately and on your own and adjust flags and options as necessary.
 The first command installs Flux and links it to a git repo that you provide.
 The second generates the config files from the GitOps Quick Start profile locally, so that you can edit them before pushing to your git repo.

 ### Configuring Flux

-This command will install [Flux](https://github.com/fluxcd/flux), the Kubernetes GitOps operator in your cluster.
+Here we will install [Flux](https://fluxcd.io), the Kubernetes GitOps operator in your cluster.
+It will take care of deployments for you.

 ```console
 EKSCTL_EXPERIMENTAL=true eksctl install flux \